-week 40: Character Iraits Robot Game Lesson overview: Purpose: In this lesson, students will participate in a robot game using the Code & Go Robot Mouse or similar codable robot.
+Week 40: Character Traits Robot Game Lesson overview: Purpose: In this lesson, students will participate in a robot game using the Code & Go Robot Mouse or similar codable robot.
 (If you do not have a codable robot, the students can act as the robot.)
 Students will identify character traits throughout the book and program their mouse to locate the correct trait for a given character.
-Then, students will program the mouse to go to the correct answer on the maze.
-Allow students opportunities to explain their reasoning.
-This could be used as a whole group or small group/center activity.
-Teachers will need to make cards with various character traits in advance to be used as a grid.
-Cholugged Warm Up Generate a list of character traits.
-Main Activity Read or listen online to the book The Day the Crayons Quit by Drew Daywait.
-Play the Robot Game: The teacher will name a character/crayon from the story or have a stack of character cards for students to draw from.
-Students will identify the character trait for that particular character and then program the Code & Go Robot Mouse (or similar robot) to reach that desired answer.
+Then, students will program the mouse to go to the correct answer on the maze. • Allow students opportunities to explain their reasoning. • This could be used as a whole group or small group/center activity. • Teachers will need to make cards with various character traits in advance to be used as a grid.
+Lesson: • Warm Up • Read or listen online to the book The Day the Crayons Quif by Drew Daywait. • Play the Robot Game : The teacher will name a character/crayon from the story or have a stack of character cards for students will identify the character trait for that particular character and then program the Code & Go Robot Mouse (or similar robot) to reach that desired answer.
 Students will switch roles until everyone has had an opportunity to participate in given roles.
-Wrap Up Students will explain how they programmed the robot mouse through discussion.
 Lesson links/resources: The Day the Crayons Quit Robot Game CS objectives addressed: Students will be able to: Program a robot mouse to identify character traits Test and debug a program to achieve a specific goal Standards: AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
 (Program Development) AP.1B.9-Take on varying roles, with teacher guidance, when collaborating with peers during the design, implementation, and review stages of program development.
 AP.1B.10-Describe choices made during program development using code comments, presentations, and demonstrations.
+Time needed: Total Time: 50 min • Warm Up 5 min • Main Activity 40 min • Wrap Up 5 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Robot (Some examples include: Code and Go Mouse , Botley , Dash)

-Time needed: Total Time: 50 minWarm Up 5 minMain Activity 40 minWrap Up 5 min Materials needed: Teacher: Computer Projector/smartboard with sound Robot (Some examples include: Code and Go Mouse, Botley, Dash) Index cards or post-its with various character traits (e.g., honest, grumpy, happy, etc.) The Day the Crayons Quit by Drew Daywait Answer key Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations or feelings) and explain how their actions contribute to the sequence of events.
+Index cards or post-its with various character traits (e.g., honest, grumpy, happy, etc.) The Day the Crayons Quit by Drew Daywait Answer key Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations or feelings) and explain how their actions contribute to the sequence of events.
 Vocabulary: Debugger : The process of removing existing errors Programmer : The individual who sets the instructions on a robot Notes: This lesson can be broken down into more than one session with additional books within Lexile range.
 The Day the Crayons Quit has a Lexile of 730.